meng-kiat/meng-kiat.github.io/docs/_analysis/Analysis-1.md

 ## Deep Dive Analysis

-### What are the best/worst units if you have an extra slot?
+### What are the best units if you have an extra slot?
 In TFT, most compositions have a set of units to play for optimal trait webs.
 Sometimes, you have extra slot(s), and we call units that take these slots "plus ones".
-Maybe units with no items?
+To filter for them, maybe we investigate units with no items?

 {% highlight ruby %}
 ##Best Units with no items (What units are the best flexible inserts / plus ones)